meabhay16/PublicisSapientHomeworkProblem/ReadMe.txt

 (1)Windows 7 or higher Operating System
 (2)Latest chrome and firefox browsers
 (3)JAVA SDK8 should be installed
-(4)Latest version of Eclipse and Selenium
+(4)Latest version of Eclipse
 (5)Latest version of Junit into Eclipse
 (6)Apache Maven 3.6.1 into Eclipse

---}How to run user registration Test through Your Eclipse
+--}How to run user Test through Your Eclipse

 (1)Clone PublicisSapientHomeworkProblem Project into your local machine using this URL : https://github.com/meabhay16/PublicisSapientHomeworkProblem
 (2)Import PublicisSapientHomeworkProblem Project in your Eclipse as I have attached all required files and dependencies in project